 Eelgrass: Probably the most important habitat found around the island are the lush eelgrass beds.
 These areas provide spawning and nursery habitat for many marine species.
-Recent mapping of eelgrass shows the waters around Conanicut Island have the most extensive eelgrass beds in Narragansett Bay.
+Recent mapping of eelgrass show the waters around Conanicut Island have the most extensive eelgrass beds in Narragansett Bay.
+(Maps showing the location of eelgrass beds are available from the Town's GIS Department.)
 Of the 466 acres mapped in 2007, approximately 163 acres were found around Conanicut Island.
 Most are found on the east side of the island.
 Every effort should be made to protect this important habitat.

 Coastal Wetlands: Conanicut Island has extensive salt marshes.
 The Round Marsh located in the center of the island is the most extensive totaling over 100 acres.
 This is followed by the Fox Hill Marsh just east of Ft.
 Getty at around 25 acres, Sheffield Cove marsh at approximately 15 acres, Hull Swamp Marsh at 2.8 acres and Racquet Road marsh at .7 acres and South Pond Marsh at 2.6 acres.
+(Maps showing the location of these marshes are available from the Town's GIS Department.)
 As in the case of eelgrass, these marshes are an important spawning and nursery habitat for many estuarine and marine species.
 Every effort should be made to protect these marshes.